abend0c1/da/README.md

   | `S`  | Storage Reference | 2      |
   | `X`  | Hex               | 1      |

-  If you specify an unsupported data type then the default format of `X` is used.
+  If you specify an unsupported data type then the default format (`X`) is used.
   If you specify just a number then that number is treated as the length of a type `X` field.
-  As a happy side effect, specifying `3 3 3 3` or even just `4x3` (which you could read as "four by three bytes"), is equivalent to `4XL3` or `XL3 XL3 XL3 XL3`.
+  As a happy side effect, specifying `3 3 3 3` or even just `4x3` (which you could read as "four by three bytes"), is equivalent to `XL3 XL3 XL3 XL3` and `4XL3` respectively.

   For example<sup>1</sup> (spaces have been inserted for clarity):